info-gallary/DeepRL-Trader/README.md

 This project models stock trading as a **Markov Decision Process (MDP)** and trains a PPO agent to learn optimal **Buy / Sell / Hold** strategies.
 It includes an interactive Streamlit dashboard for visualization, live logs, and performance analysis.

+## 🚀 Why PPO (and not DQN)?

+### 🔹 Why PPO is Used

+This project uses **Proximal Policy Optimization (PPO)**, a state-of-the-art policy gradient algorithm widely adopted in real-world reinforcement learning systems.

+PPO is chosen because:

+- It is **stable and reliable** compared to older policy gradient methods
+- Uses **clipped objective function** to prevent destructive policy updates
+- Works well with **continuous and noisy environments** like financial markets
+- Supports **actor–critic architecture**, improving learning efficiency
+- Requires **less hyperparameter tuning** than many RL algorithms

+In trading, where environments are **non-stationary and stochastic**, PPO provides better convergence and robustness.

+---

+### 🔹 Why Not DQN?

+Although DQN is popular, it is **not ideal for trading systems**:

+- DQN is **value-based**, not policy-based
+- Struggles with **non-stationary environments** (markets constantly change)
+- Requires **experience replay**, which may break temporal dependencies in financial data
+- Can be **unstable with noisy rewards**
+- Limited flexibility for **complex action spaces and portfolio dynamics**

+In contrast, PPO directly learns a **policy**, making it more suitable for sequential decision-making tasks like trading.

+---

+## 🧠 Why This Approach is Near State-of-the-Art

+This system incorporates several elements used in modern RL-based trading research:

+- **Actor–Critic PPO framework**
+- **Custom MDP formulation for financial markets**
+- **Reward shaping based on portfolio value**
+- **Transaction cost modeling (realistic constraint)**
+- **Risk-aware metrics (Sharpe Ratio, Max Drawdown)**
+- **Backtesting + Paper Trading pipeline**
+- **Live decision logging and visualization**

+These components align with methodologies used in:

+- Quantitative finance research
+- Algorithmic trading systems
+- Deep RL financial modeling papers

 ---

 ## 🧠 Features